openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

   c.
 Make sure that **Allow secret key export** is cleared.

-  When you click **Save**, only the public key is saved in the resulting .asc file.
+  When you select **Save**, only the public key is saved in the resulting .asc file.
 Do not share your private key with edX or any third party.

 7. Compose an e-mail message to your edX partner manager.
 Attach the .asc